battleaxedotco/tool-docs/docs/faq.md

 ## Why won't Gumroad take my payment?

-Stripe supports [certain countries](https://stripe.com/global) but if yours isn’t on the list try paying directly through [PayPal](https://www.paypal.com/paypalme/battleaxedotco/45usd) and email help@battleaxe.co for a download code.
+Stripe supports [certain countries](https://stripe.com/global) but if yours isn’t on the list try paying directly through [PayPal](https://www.paypal.com/paypalme/battleaxedotco/45usd) and [contact us](./contact) for a download code.
 This gets you in the system to be notified about future updates but skips the Gumroad payment screen.

 ## How do I get a VAT refund?